-2. When do new teachers begin and end work?
+2. When do teachers begin and end the school year?

 Teachers work a 190-day contract, with new teachers arriving in the first week(s) of August to participate in an orientation program.
 Returning teachers report for work during the second/third week of August.
-Four to five days are set aside for professional learning and classroom preparation before students return in the middle of the month.
+Approximately a week is set aside for professional learning and classroom preparation before students return.
+Throughout the year the school usually has a one-week fall break, two-week winter break and one-week spring break.
+The end of the school year typically falls during the first two weeks of June.
 Some changes to this schedule can be expected due to Islamic holidays and other scheduling conflicts.

 3. Which International Recruiting Fairs will AIS-R representatives attend?

-AIS-R is registered with International School Services (ISS) and Search Associates and will have representatives in attendance at several recruiting conferences in January and February.
-These include:
+AIS-R is registered with International School Services (ISS), Search Associates and the Global Recruitment Collaborative (GRC) and will have representatives in attendance at several recruiting conferences from October through February.

-More information can be found on the ISS and Search Associates websites:
+More information about the fairs we may attend can be found on the following websites: